nteract/hydrogen/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
 about: For reporting unexpected errors or behavior.
-title: ''
+title: ""
-labels: 'bug :bug:'
+labels: "bug :bug:"
-assignees: ''
+assignees: ""
 ---

 <!--